 |Living toxic algae: Mats floating in shallow waters usually with air bubbles|

 Dead toxic algae: Attached or detached from rocks, the mats can be wet or dry and be grey, white, black, or brown

 To find out more about phormidium and its effects, check out:

-We monitor the Tukituki catchment once a week during November to May, which has historically been a common place for Phormidium.
-The District Health Board are responsible for warning signage, and updates are posted on the Regional Council and the DHB’s Facebook pages.
+The District Health Board are responsible for advisory signage, and updates are posted on the Regional Council and the DHB’s Facebook pages.

 While some of the highest levels of toxic algae have been found in the Tukituki catchment, it can grow in other rivers in the region, so always keep a look out, particularly in stony bottomed rivers.

 The risk map is based upon the assumption that the worst environmental conditions for Phormidium growth will occur this summer.

 Toxic algae does not always produce toxins but we recommend that humans and dogs avoid physical contact.
 There are 3 possible pathways for the toxins: